 I’ve never felt like I was rebelling – more that I was showcasing a side of Danish creativity that hadn’t previously been explored.
+Scandinavian style is varied and practical but fun and adventurous.
 Stine Goya is a contrast to the Danish “Law of Jante” – which stands for the idea that you shouldn’t stand out from the crowd.
 I am proud that my collections are bold and empower women to express themselves.

 How has the fashion landscape changed since you started out?

 Years ago – fashion was centred around the capitals Paris, London, Milan and New York.
 Now trends are more heavily influenced by satellite cities like Copenhagen.
 We have always had such a strong creative feeling in the city, so it’s really exciting that now the industry is coming here to explore that.

 I feel the evolution of STINE GOYA has been quite ORGANIC and stayed true to our brand values of being ARTISTICALLY DRIVEN, PLAYFUL and BOLD.